About the course

-Sixteen days of training are spread over an academic year in intensive four day teaching blocks and students are expected to complete Trauma focused CBT with at least two patients over the duration of the course.
+Sixteen days of training are spread over an academic year in intensive four day teaching blocks and students are expected to complete trauma-focused CBT with at least two patients over the duration of the course.

 Psychosis and Bipolar

-This specialism seeks to enable students to develop a sound understanding of cognitive behavioural models of psychosis and the related evidence base; competence in engaging, assessing and developing collaborative formulations with individuals with psychotic and bipolar illness; and competence to deliver high quality, individualised, evidence-based interventions in accordance with NICE guidance and the competence framework for work with people with psychosis and bipolar disorder (Roth & Pilling 2013).
+This specialism seeks to enable students to develop a sound understanding of cognitive behavioural models of psychosis and the related evidence base; competence in engaging, assessing and developing collaborative formulations with individuals with psychotic and bipolar presentations; and competence to deliver high quality, individualised, evidence-based interventions in accordance with NICE guidance and the competence framework for work with people with psychosis and bipolar disorder (Roth & Pilling 2013).

 Supervision and Training

 This specialism explicitly aims to prepare students to teach and supervise CBT.
-The emphasis is on acquiring, practising and communicating specialised dissemination skills, within an explicit theoretical framework in relation to associated empirical research.
+The emphasis is on acquiring, practising and communicating specialised dissemination skills, within an explicit theoretical framework and in relation to associated empirical research.